anishh2003/coffee_shop/README.md

 We can select the coffees required and calcualtion is done on the Cart page<br />
 Stripe package has been implemented for payments<br />
 Simple confirmation page is shown at the end.

+Google sign in works on real device .
+Not on emulator